nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

         {% include figure.liquid
             path="/img/Earthquake_Playthrough_01_files/Earthquake_Playthrough_01_15_0.png"
             class="img-fluid rounded"
-            alt="A 2D histogram-based heatmap overlaid on a shaded relief map of the study area, representing the spatial density of earthquake events.
+            alt="Image of a 2D histogram-based heatmap overlaid on a shaded relief map of the study area, representing the spatial density of earthquake events.
 The density is shown using semi-transparent colored bins with higher intensities indicating higher concentrations of earthquakes.
 The map reveals several zones of seismic clustering and apparent gaps along the subduction zone."
         %}
     </div>
 </div>